gcallah/MiscWriting/Empire/empire.md

 When the Western Roman empire finally fell apart, the result was not liberation, but the dark ages.
 Townspeople inside the empire had lived down in the fertile river valleys: when the empire was gone, they moved up into fortified hill towns.
-And, ironically, many of the German tribes whose incursions into the Western Empire resulted in its dissolution actually had the aim of living inside the empire, since that was a more desirable existence.
+And, ironically, many of the German tribes whose incursions into the Western Empire resulted in its dissolution actually had the aim of living inside the empire, since that was a more desirable place to live than in the wild lands beyond its borders.

-### It Is Better to Be Hypocritical Than Unashamedly Bad

-In an essay entitled ["Venezuela killed the U.S."](https://arnaudbertrand.substack.com/p/venezuela-killed-the-us), Araud Bertrand contends that although the U.S. intervened in Latin America to create regime change "at least 41 times," thankfully, in the previous instances, the U.S. was hypocritical about its motives: "The story a nation tells itself is not trivial - it is everything."
+Another objection is represented by an essay entitled ["Venezuela killed the U.S."](https://arnaudbertrand.substack.com/p/venezuela-killed-the-us), where Araud Bertrand contends that although the U.S. intervened in Latin America to create regime change "at least 41 times," thankfully, in the previous instances, the U.S. was hypocritical about its motives: "The story a nation tells itself is not trivial - it is everything."

 That is a weird contention on its face: surely that story is not "everything": What the nation actually *does* is of at least some importance, right?
 Many of the Nazis were probably telling themselves that their work in the concentration